All Episodes

 And I think finding the truth only requires a little curiosity and being a little dubious, being a little suspicious of everything you hear from everybody.

-Is it not widely known now that the video had nothing to do with that event that killed four Americans?
+Benghazi, is it not widely, or maybe, maybe I'm wrong about this, is it not widely known now that the video had nothing to do with that event that killed four Americans?

-My perception is that for the first two to three weeks, the administration, Susan Rice, all this, Obama, Hillary doing ads in Pakistan for three weeks, or two weeks blame that video.
+My perception is that for the first two to three weeks, the administration, Susan Rice, all this, Obama, Hillary, doing ads in Pakistan, for three weeks, or two weeks, blame that video.

 Mainstream media wanted to get nowhere near what really happened in Benghazi.